TADS/PNVS: Target Acquisition and Designation Sights (TADS)

 TADS contains stabilized electro-optical sensors, a laser rangefinder and laser target designator.
-The TADS assembly can rotate +/− 120 degrees in azimuth, +30/−80 degrees in elevation and can move independently of the PNVS.
+Designated AN/ASQ-170, the TADS assembly can rotate +/− 120 degrees in azimuth, +30/−80 degrees in elevation and can move independently of the PNVS.
 The movements of TADS can be 'slaved' to the head movements of the helicopter crew to point where they are looking.
 This allows images from TADS to be projected onto the crew helmet-mounted optical sights, overlaid upon their view of the cockpit and battle space.

 TADS contains a thermographic camera and a monochrome daylight television camera.
 With the improvements planned with M-TADS in the block III level AH-64D, the monochrome TV-camera is planned to be replaced with a full color camera.

-It also used to contain direct-view optics (DVO) which the copilot/gunner (CPG) could see through the Optical Relay Tube (ORT).
+It also once contained direct-view optics (DVO) which the copilot/gunner (CPG) could see through the Optical Relay Tube (ORT).
 But in recently fielded models of the AH-64D the ORT along with the DVO has been removed as it was rarely used.
 It has been replaced in the co-pilot's cockpit by a third Multi Purpose Display.

 Pilot Night Vision System

-Mounted above the TADS, the Pilot Night Vision System (PNVS) contains an infrared camera slaved to the head movements of the pilot.
-PNVS can rotate +/− 90 degrees in azimuth and +20/− 45 degrees in elevation.
+Mounted above the TADS, the Pilot Night Vision System (PNVS), designated AN/AAQ-11, contains an infrared camera slaved to the head movements of the pilot.
+PNVS can rotate +/− 90 degrees in azimuth and +20/−45 degrees in elevation.
 PNVS has a high rate of movement (120° per second) so as to accurately match the head movements of the pilot.